pimvanriezen/jsh/README.md

 accommodate shared state, a globalStorage object allows multiple threads to store state information, with optional locked access.
 See the [example code](example/example.server.js) to see how that works out.

+## SQLite integration

+The runtime has bindings for SQLite, with a useful class for constructing queries and creating tables.

 # Getting Started